Yosemite National Park

 Say it with me, Yo-seh-mittee, not Yo-seh-might!
 Most people have heard of Yosemite but not everyone has been there.
 If you're one of the lucky few people in this world who's gotten to spend some quality time in Yosemite then you probably agree with me when I say "breathtaking" takes on a new meaning.

 Yosemite is one of our country's most famous and memorable National Parks.
 At Yosemite you'll hear people speaking many different foreign languages which helps confirm it's status as an international travel destination.
 And the geological history behind the cliffs and why the granite is polished is extremely fascinating, and the story of John Muir and Teddy Roosevelt's legacy is inspiring.

-As cheesy as it sounds, the natural beauty of Yosemite gave me a new reason to live.
+As cheesy as it sounds, the natural beauty of Yosemite was so empowering, it gave me a new reason to live.

 Planning and Preparing to visit Yosemite